Chart Color Schemes

 Bathurst - East is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Bathurst - East, as assessed in the latest Census, 93.7% of dwellings were houses with the remaining 6.3% comprising semi-detached homes, apartments, and other types.
-This contrasts with Non-Metro NSW's figures of 86.1% houses and 13.9% other dwellings.
-Home ownership in Bathurst - East stood at 34.0%, with mortgaged dwellings making up 40.5% and rented ones 25.5%.
-The median monthly mortgage repayment was $1,800, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent in Bathurst - East was $360, compared to Non-Metro NSW's $315.
-Nationally, Bathurst - East's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Dwelling structure in Bathurst - East, as evaluated at the latest Census held on 28 August 2016, comprised 93.7% houses and 6.3% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Non-Metro NSW's dwelling structure of 86.1% houses and 13.9% other dwellings.
+The level of home ownership in Bathurst - East was at 34.0%, with the remaining dwellings either mortgaged (40.5%) or rented (25.5%).
+The median monthly mortgage repayment in the area, as of 2016 data, was $1,800, higher than Non-Metro NSW's average of $1,733.
+Meanwhile, the median weekly rent figure for Bathurst - East stood at $360, compared to Non-Metro NSW's $315.
+Nationally, mortgage repayments in Bathurst - East were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing